Kildonan, British Columbia: Transportation

 By the late 1910s, Kildonan was a port of call on the three times monthly Victoria–Port Alice Canadian Pacific Railway (CP) coastal steamboat run, which remained largely unchanged until the early 1950s.
 From the 1930s, the summer schedule was every 5 days.
 During the 1950s, the terminal moved south to Chamiss Bay.
 In July 1958, CP withdrew the west coast route.

 From the 1910s, a three-times weekly launch also operated from Port Alberni.
 In 1946, the Barkley Sound Transportation Co. was formed.
 The three-times weekly run was Port Alberni–Franklin River–Kildonan–Bamfield–south shore of Barkley Sound–Port Alberni.
 In 1955, the company replaced the MV Unchuck I with the MV Unchuck II on the Kildonan–Sarita–Bamfield run.
 From 1959, the government subsidized this essential service.

 Nowadays, Lady Rose Marine Services operates the three times weekly Port Alberni–Kildonan–Bamfield–Port Alberni run.
 The MV Frances Barkley and MV Lady Rose sail this passenger/mail/freight route, which also stops at intermediate float homes to make pickups and deliveries.

-Accidents & tragedies

-1926: A man drowned while taking a scow off a gridiron.

-1938: A man drowned when he slipped and fell while unloading a boat.

-1939: A man drowned in a fall when unloading a boat.

-1941: Two children burned to death in their home.